deveva205/tutorial-YTeva/docs/source/index.rst

 .. note::

-   This project is under active development.
+   This site is under the supervision of Source Eva @SOURCEEVA .

 Contents
 --------